gvvaughan/specl/README.md

 You can use this to print out statistics at the end of the formatted output.

+The `accumulated` argument to `footer` is a string made by concatenating all the returned strings, if any, from other calls to the formatter API functions.
+This is useful, for example, to return failure reports from `expectations` and then display them as a batch from `footer`.

 The function `spec` is called with a table of each of the descriptions that the calling specification or context (the headers with descriptions